Ionization and temperature measurements in warm dense copper using x-ray absorption spectroscopy: Target Design and Experimental Configuration

 The 500 ps backlighter duration sets the timing window of our time-integrated diagnostics and is timed relative to the main laser drive to probe when the plasma achieves uniform conditions just after the symmetric shocks propagate through the buried sample.
 Figure \ref{fig:hydraplots}(a) depicts the three pulse length configurations used in this study.
 Dedicated experiments were completed with one-sided versions of the targets with an added quartz window to measure the shock breakout with VISAR\cite{celliers_imaging_2023} at the same laser intensities.
 Analysis of the experiments dedicated to measuring the shock timing with VISAR is further detailed below, in Section \ref{subsec:visar}.
 We used the multi-physics radiation-hydrodynamics code HYDRA\cite{marinak_comparison_1998} to simulate both the one- and two-sided experiments.
-We determined constant laser power multipliers for the one-sided experiments that match the shock timing measured with VISAR, yielding the shock trajectories shown in \ref{fig:hydraplots}(b).
-These multipliers were then used to model the two-sided experiments to ensure proper backlighter timing and to predict the temperatures and densities achieved in the Cu layer.
+We determined constant laser power multipliers for the one-sided experiments that match the shock timing measured with VISAR, yielding the shock trajectories shown in Figure \ref{fig:hydraplots}(b).
+These multipliers were then used to achieve the same laser intensities (per side) on the two-sided HYDRA models to ensure proper backlighter timing and to predict the temperatures and densities achieved in the Cu layer.
 The HYDRA predictions for the average temperature and density over the Cu layer are shown in Figure \ref{fig:hydraplots}(c) and (d), respectively.
 The backlighter timing windows over which the XAS measurements are made for each pulse are shown as shaded regions in Figure \ref{fig:hydraplots}.
+An accurately timed backlighter ensures a more uniform plasma for the measured XAS and for the inference of temperature from the Cu K-edge.
 The longer pulse durations provide more uniformity over the timing window, whereas the high-drive (1 ns pulse) is the least uniform over the measurement duration.